 Terms of Options.
-The term of an option is set by the Compensation and Human Resources Committee (or the Board of Directors, in the case of an option granted to a non-employee director) in its discretion.
+The term of an option is set by the plan administrator in its discretion.
 However, the term of an option cannot exceed six years under the Restated Equity Plan.
 In the case of incentive stock options granted to an individual then owning more than 10% of the total combined voting power of all classes of stock of ViaSat, the term may not exceed five years.

 Exercise of Options.
 Upon the exercise of an option under the Restated Equity Plan, the optionee must make full cash payment to the Corporate Secretary of ViaSat for the shares with respect to which the option, or portion of the option, is exercised.
-However, the Compensation and Human Resources Committee (or the Board of Directors, in the case of an option granted to a non-employee director) may in its discretion allow various forms of payment, which are described in the Restated Equity Plan.
+However, the plan administrator may in its discretion allow various forms of payment, which are described in the Restated Equity Plan.

 Other Stock Awards.
 The Restated Equity Plan allows for various other awards including restricted stock, performance awards, dividend equivalents, restricted stock units, stock payments and stock appreciation rights.
-Except as expressly permitted by the Restated Equity Plan, awards of restricted stock will have a minimum vesting schedule of three years (except for restricted stock performance awards, which will have a minimum vesting schedule of one year).
+Except as expressly permitted by the Restated Equity Plan, awards of restricted stock will have a minimum vesting schedule of three years (except for restricted stock performance awards, which will have a minimum performance period of one year).
 The term of a stock appreciation right cannot exceed six years under the Restated Equity Plan and the exercise price per share of a stock appreciation right cannot be less than fair market value on the date the stock appreciation right is granted.
+Dividends and dividend equivalents may not be paid on awards subject to performance vesting conditions unless and until such conditions are met.
+The Compensation and Human Resources Committee will also determine whether performance awards are intended to be performance-based compensation within the meaning of Section 162(m) of the Code.

-Automatic Director Grants.
+Director Compensation.
 During the term of the Restated Equity Plan, a person who is initially elected to the Board of Directors and who is a non-employee director at that time is automatically granted 3,000 restricted stock units and an option to purchase 9,000 shares of common stock.
 At each subsequent annual meeting of stockholders, each non-employee director will automatically be granted 1,600 restricted stock units and an option to purchase 5,000 shares of common stock.
 The initial equity grants to non-employee directors vest in three equal annual installments on the first three anniversaries of the date of grant.
 The annual equity grants to non-employee directors vest in full on the first anniversary of the date of grant.